 Our mission is simple: to provide you with the best study abroad program possible, which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore Health Studies and Health Care through an in-depth and hands-on approach.
 Our worldclass professors enhance your academic experience and provide you with new perspectives each day in class.

 You take one core course on health care in South Africa with a service learning component.
 The course focuses on community and township health care services, prevention and treatment of communicable and non-communicable diseases, and the efforts to alleviate the country's crisis with HIV-AIDS and tuberculosis.

 The course complements the 16-20 hours per week you spend in local community-based learning placements.
 All student activities take place in terms of strictly administered ethical guidelines.
-In as far as possible, these guidelines are derived from the local agencies themselves.
+These guidelines are derived from the local agencies.